 3. All blogging must not contain content that reflects negatively on the company.
-For example, any references to race or to a co-employee's physique, for example, are not permissible.
+For example, any references to race or to an employee's physique, for example, are not permissible.

 5. Develop working policies that address the policy of off-site blogging.